-The portfolio collates key documents from your supervision delivered and received which details evidence of your experience, development, and best practice.
+The portfolio collates key documents from the supervision that you have delivered and received which details evidence of your experience, development, and best practice.
 The portfolio checklist, which can be found on the padlet link, contains a breakdown of the documents to be included.